3. In Love With Spring: My Novel Online

 “This is absolutely the last time, I promise!
 Since I’m graduating soon, it’ll probably be the very last party I ever go to.”

 “I just don’t get why you need me to go with you.
 Not like we hang out together once we’re there.”

 “Because no one goes to a party alone.”

-Simon’s eyes were wide as he took in the scene: loud music (Paradise by Styx), kids drinking and making out, the air thick with dope, beer bottles everywhere, ashtrays stuffed with butts.
-It was the first party he’d ever gone to without his grandfather, and as he followed Jules across the room, he felt clumsy and out of place.
+Simon’s eyes grew wide as he took in the scene: loud music (Paradise by Styx), kids drinking and making out, the air thick with dope, beer bottles everywhere, ashtrays stuffed with butts.
+It was the first party he’d ever gone to without Grandfather, and as he followed Jules across the room, he felt clumsy and out of place.
 All the other kids seemed so much older; so sophisticated, so comfortable with themselves, laughing and flirting with an ease he couldn’t imagine.